Who Are You

 Ian had moved to Royal City just over a year ago.
 It seemed he just fell from the clouds one day.
 The boy behaved like an orphan—no curfew, no one to report to, never in a hurry for home, and nothing much to say.

 That brisk, autumn evening her horse, Paka, nearly trampled him on the edge of her father’s cornfield.
-She feared she’d scared the new kid plumb to death.
+She thought she had scared the new kid plumb to death.

 “Oh my gosh!
 Are you alright?”